A4Bio/E3-CryoFold/README.md

 ### Note: We have recently received feedback regarding installation and modeling issues with our models.
-We are working on checking and resolving these issues.
-Apologize for the delay and the inconvenience of our code.
+We are working on checking and resolving these issues; therefore, we temporarily removed the pretrained model.
+We apologize for the delay and any inconvenience caused by our code and pretrained model.

 # E3-CryoFold: One-shot Prediction For Cryo-EM Structure Determination